Medication Summary

 Class Summary

-These agents are used for treating acute hereditary angioedema (HAE) attacks and as routine prophylaxis against HAE attacks.
+Immunomodulating agents are used for treating acute HAE attacks and as routine prophylaxis against HAE attacks.

 Ecallantide (Kalbitor)

 Ecallantide is a potent, selective, reversible inhibitor of plasma kallikrein.
-It treats acute, episodic attacks of hereditary angioedema (HAE) by binding to plasma kallikrein and blocking its binding site, in this way inhibiting the conversion of high ̶ molecular weight kininogen to bradykinin.
+It treats acute, episodic attacks of HAE by binding to plasma kallikrein and blocking its binding site, thus inhibiting the conversion of high-molecular-weight kininogen to bradykinin.

 Icatibant (Firazyr)